The CLT in high dimensions: quantitative bounds via martingale embedding: Introduction

 Next, we describe our results regarding convergence rate in entropy.
 If $A$ and $B$ are random vectors such that $A$ has density $f$ with respect to the law of $B$, then relative entropy of $A$ with respect to $B$ is given by

-As a warm-up, we first use our method to recover the entropic CLT in any fixed dimension (in dimension one this was first established by Barron, \cite{barron1986entropy}), \begin{theorem} Suppose that $\mathrm{Ent}\left(X||G\right) < \infty$.
+As a warm-up, we first use our method to recover the entropic CLT in any fixed dimension.
+In dimension one this was first established by Barron, \cite{barron1986entropy}.
+The same methods may also be applied to prove a multidimensional analogue.
+See \cite{bobkov2013rate} for a more quantitative version of the theorem. \begin{theorem} Suppose that $\mathrm{Ent}\left(X||G\right) < \infty$.
 Then one has